timfjord/AnyTest/README.md

 This won't change the detection process, but if there are multiple candidates the specified one will be used.

+### Project folders

+The package supports multiple project folders.
+It can be very useful when there is a nested folder that contains a separate project.
+The package is able to detect this situation and calculates the root path correctly

 ## Runners

 The package comes with 3 runners: